ibe-uw/tiara/docs/usage.md

 ```

 There are also a couple of functions which calculate
-the oligonucleotide frequency of a sequence or a set of sequences.
+the oligonucleotide frequency of a sequence, or a set of sequences.

 ```python
 >>> from tiara import oligofreq, single_oligofreq, multiple_oligofreq